Steel Stack Deflection

 There are many company specifications that limit stack deflection to the height/200 [6 inches per 100 ft] of towers that have refractory lining or internals that could be damaged with excessive stack deflection.
 Most stacks do not have internals (trays, etc.), but there are some stacks with castable refractory lining.
 We believe that a limit of height/200 is conservative for a stack with refractory, we have seen examples of stacks that have had greater deflection with no damage to the refractory.
 The refractory is important for the structural integrity of the stack, because if it is damaged then the steel shell can be exposed to excessive temperatures and/or corrosion.

 There is an effect referred to as the P-Delta effect.
 This is a situation where your deflection is so large that the weight of the structure introduces a secondary moment due to it being eccentric to the centerline of the stack.
-This is illustrated with the diagram due to the right.
+This is illustrated in the corresponding diagram.
 The vertical load ‘P’ is eccentric to the center line of the structure by ‘Delta’, so that the secondary moment is introduced which is P x Delta.
 ASME STS-1-2016 recommends that P-Delta be considered when the deflection exceeds Height / 100 [12 inch per 100 ft].
 MecaStack does consider the P-Delta effect when the non-linear option is selected for the analysis.

 What if its a Guy Wire Supported Stack?